hazelflax/hazelflax/hzf.md

 `policy_ev` defines how good a policy is.
 A policy might be implemented with minimax or a decision making algorithm yet to be invented.
 To make it tractable, one may need to settle for some notion of the “logical expected value” of `policy_ev policy`.
 With the question formalized, a sufficiently advanced automated theorem prover may be able to search for and verify policies.

+## Example: Ultimate conservationist

+Suppose you want to maximize the probability that there is no last agent.
+(I.e. utility is 1 if there is no last agent, 0 otherwise.)
+First define a mapping from integers to policies and to universes.
+For a given k, run the first k universes on for at most k steps on each of the first k policies.
+For a given policy, adding up the priors on universes that returned `Nothing` (plus the priors on the remaining universes that weren’t run) gives an upper-bound on its corresponding EU.
+With a large enough k, the choice (given one’s observations) of the policy with the highest upper-bound is at least as good as any (assuming a bounded set of options for one’s choice).

+## Warflax

+Maybe a war-game exercise could be modeled after the hazelflax:
+Contestants submit policies and possible universes.
+Judges assess the probability of each universe and the utility of each universe-policy pairing, then calculate the expected utility given each policy.
+The contestant who submitted the highest EU policy wins.
+(A universe may take random bits as a parameter, s.t. the EU of a policy given a universe can be estimated by sampling.)

+(Do war-games often have flips that determine the nature of the universe?
+(E.g. what the weighting should be on subsequent coin flips.
+E.g. how do untested pairings of weapon systems fare?)
+With an adversarial process for discovering the salient possibilities?)

+(If this isn’t so different from traditional war-games, Hazelflax may be to war-games what a Turing machine is to a mathematician with a notebook. )

 # Discussion

 Q: Why rely only on priors and raw evidence?